AyuStack24/AyuStack24/README.md

  New in Field Still Learning
 - 👀 I’m interested in programming and logic building.
 - 👀 I’m interested in fitness as well for better mind and healthy body.
-- 🌱 I’m currently working as a GCP Data Engineer and exploring the Data engineer world
+- 🌱 I’m software engineering student passionate about learning programming and building projects
 - 💞 I’m looking to collaborate on programming problem discussion
 - 📫 you can reach me at:e-mail: ayushidubey504@gmail.com